joejenett/i.webthings/_posts/2021-08-12-welcome-to-the-makeover.md

 <h2>other changes</h2>
 <p>Comments have changed.
 For now, you need a GitHub account to login to the comment feature.
 However, if you’re not set up to send webmentions and don’t have a GitHub account, a contact form is also available.</p>
 <p>If you like viewing content from multiple webthings at one time, you might want to check out the <a href="https://jenett.org/aggregator/">aggregator</a>.</p>
-<p>As the new site gets underway, I be continuing to troubleshoot and optimize.
+<p>As the new site gets underway, I’ll be continuing to troubleshoot and optimize.
 I hope you enjoy the new version of the <em>i.webthings hub</em>.</p>